-Banesco USA is currently Florida’s 18th largest bank with assets in excess of $1.7 billion.
+Banesco USA is currently Florida’s 16th largest bank with assets in excess of $1.7 billion.
 As I haven’t written about Banesco in almost a year, I think it’s important to once again mention the possible confusion between Banesco USA and Banesco, a Venezuelan bank.

 Banesco USA was founded and granted an FDIC Certificate in 2006 and originally operated as BBU Bank.
 According to a PR Newswire article, the Bank was re-branded as Banesco USA in 2011,

 after BBU Bank acquired and merged with Banesco International Bank of San Juan, Puerto Rico.
 The merger last September represented a $16 million capital infusion for BBU Bank for its operations in the United States and the new branch in Hato Rey, Puerto Rico.